njones61/vbaprimer/docs/01_excel/02_vlookup/vlookup.md

 ![rangelookup-2.png](images/rangelookup-2.png)

-Notice that the last argument (range_lookup) has a value of TRUE.
+Notice that the last argument (range_lookup) has a value of **TRUE**.
 This means that we take the lookup_value ("235.6" in this case) and we look through the first column of the table until we find a row where the value on the row is less than or equal to the lookup_value and the value on the next row is greater than the lookup_value.
 In this case, the match occurs on the first row and so the resulting value from column 2 is "Ultra Light".
 After copying the formula to the rest of the Category column, the resulting values are as follows:

 ![rangelookup-3.png](images/rangelookup-3.png)